aws-observability/terraform-aws-observability-accelerator/examples/managed-prometheus-monitoring/README.md

-# Existing AMP Workspace Observability Pattern
+# Existing Managed Prometheus Workspace Observability Pattern

 This example demonstrates how to use the AWS Observability Accelerator Terraform modules with Amazon Managed Prometheus (AMP) workspace monitoring enabled.